OpenTreeOfLife/opentreeoflife.github.io/SSBworkshop2026.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
-Everyone who participates in SSB2023 is required to conform to the <a href="https://www.ib.unam.mx/ib/ssb2023/code-of-conduct/">Code of Conduct</a>.
+Everyone who participates in SSB2026 is required to conform to the <a href="https://www.systbio.org/code-of-ethics.html">SSB Code of Ethics</a>.
 </p>

 <h2 id="notes">Collaborative Notes Document</h2>

 <p>
-We will use this <a href="https://etherpad.wikimedia.org/p/OpenTreeSSB">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.
+We will use this <a href="https://etherpad.wikimedia.org/p/OpenTreeSSB2026">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.
 Please sign in!
 </p>
 <hr/>